spmedia/Threat-Actor-Usernames-Scrape/README.md

 OGU/OGUsers forum has been around for a good lil while.
 Mainly associated with selling 'og' usernames like if you wanted to buy the handle @poop on Instagram or etc.

-The usernames in this list are scraped from posted threads.
+The usernames in this list are scraped from posted threads and users that reply within threads.

 **Date Range of scrape:** October 7 2025 --> current date